Shopping Links

 What's In It

-Look for:
+Look For

-Transforming Robots
+- Transforming Robots

-Unparalleled Dogfighting
+- Unparalleled Dogfighting

-Awesome Aerial Chases
+- Awesome Aerial Chases

-Romance
+- Romance

-Amazing Robo-pop Music
+- Amazing Robo-pop Music

 Plot Synopsis

 Seven years ago, three young kindred spirits shared wonderful moments together.
-Now, they've each gone their own way: Isamu Dyson; a wild and carefree daredevil who lives to fly, Guld Bowman; a cold, formal half-Zentraedi dedicated to the military, and Myung Lone; a former singer who now works as the manager for the wildly popular Sharon Apple, an artificially intelligent computer singer.
+Now, they've each gone their own way: Isamu Dyson, a wild and carefree daredevil who lives to fly; Guld Bowman, a cold, formal half-Zentraedi dedicated to the military; and Myung Lone, a former singer who now works as the manager for the wildly popular Sharon Apple, an artificially intelligent computer singer.

 Isamu and Guld, both test pilots, are reunited as part of two opposing teams vying for the contract to design the new U.N.
 Spacey Veritech fighter.
 It's not long into the combat testing before old animosity between the two pilots surfaces, and a violent confrontation between the two during testing is only the first run-in.
 Things are complicated further when they find that Sharon Apple is on the planet doing a concert, bringing Myung with her.
-Though they have all changed over the years, Isamu and Guld's feelings for Myung still run deep, but there is a dark secret from their past that continues to drive them apart.
+Though they have all changed over the years, Isamu and Guld's feelings for Myung still run deep, and there is a dark secret from the past that continues to drive them apart.

-Review
+Quick Review

-Note: Since the Movie and OAVs are substantially the same, this review only covers how the changes in the movie affect the quality.
+Switch to Quick ReviewNote: Since the Movie and OAVs are substantially the same, this review only covers how the changes in the movie affect the quality.
 For a more detailed review, please see the OAV review.

-Macross Plus: The Movie is an alternate version of the Macross Plus OAVs.
+The Movie is an alternate version of the Macross Plus OAVs.
 Unlike many "Movies" or "Perfect Collections" based on OAV series, it is more than just the set of OAVs pasted together and passed off as a movie--it is carefully pared down and sprinkled with new animation and minor plot adjustments throughout.
 The changes are, in my opinion, all for the better.

 In all, the movie flows beautifully throughout, and you would have no idea that it had been an OAV series in a past life.
 The only real issue with it is that by watching the movie, you're missing a fair chunk of some of the best animation you're ever likely to see.
-For that reason, as well as the fact that the plots are somewhat different and both quite good, I'd recommend seeing both versions, particularly if you're a big fan of either fantastic animation or Macross in general.
+For that reason, as well as the fact that the plots are somewhat different and both are quite good, I'd recommend seeing both versions, particularly if you're a big fan of either fantastic animation or Macross in general.

-In all, a tightened, even more satisfying version of one of the new anime classics.
+In all, a tightened, even more satisfying version of a modern anime classic.

 Related Recommendations